Simon Nkoli

-Simon Tseko Nkoli (also spelled Nkodi; 26 November 1957 – 30 November 1998) was an anti-apartheid, gay rights, and AIDS activist in South Africa.
-Active in the Congress of South African Students (COSAS), the United Democratic Front (UDF), and the Vaal Civic Association, he was imprisoned as one of the Delmas 22 in 1984.
-After his acquittal in 1988, he founded the Gay and Lesbian Organisation of the Witwatersrand (GLOW) and organized South Africa's first pride march.
-His activism influenced the African National Congress (ANC) to enshrine gay rights in the South African constitution.
-One of the first South Africans to disclose that he was living with HIV/AIDS, Nkoli founded the Township AIDS Project to provide HIV prevention services to Black South Africans.
-After his death from AIDS-related complications, his colleagues established the Treatment Action Campaign which successfully lobbied the government to expand access to HIV treatment.
+Simon Tseko Nkoli (Note: Sometimes spelled Nkodi, including by Nkoli.
+Sometimes his name is written Tseko Simon Nkoli.)
+(26 November 1957 – 30 November 1998) was an anti-apartheid, gay rights, and AIDS activist in South Africa.
+His anti-apartheid activism as an openly gay man influenced the African National Congress (ANC) to publicly support gay rights and to prohibit discrimination based on sexual orientation in the South African constitution.
+He organized South Africa's first pride march and was one of the first Black South Africans to disclose that he was living with HIV/AIDS.
+In his activism, he utilized visibility as a tactic and spoke about the relationship between multiple forms of discrimination.
+His death from AIDS-related illness influenced fellow activists to establish the Treatment Action Campaign which successfully lobbied the government to expand access to HIV treatment.